 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be an extremely difficult process, since it requires you to balance what you think you’re worth versus what the employer thinks they can afford.
-If done properly it could be positive for both parties that results in a greater salary for the employee and greater employee engagement in their work.
-Here’s how to negotiate your salary confidently.
+A salary negotiation can be an arduous process because it involves balancing what you think you’re worth versus what your employer believes they’ll be able to afford.
+However, if done correctly, it can be an enjoyable experience for both parties, resulting in a better salary for the employee and a greater employee engagement in their work.
+Here’s how to negotiate your salary with confidence.

 Principal Takeaways

-- Before you make a salary offer study market rates and industry standards to ensure your salary proposal is realistic.
+- Before you make a salary offer take a look at market rates and industry standards to ensure that the salary you request is reasonable.

-- Get information from the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Find out information by connecting with colleagues through websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- During negotiations, be assured and confident but remain flexible and open-minded.
-Show tangible results that you have achieved in previous roles.
+- In the course of negotiations, you should be assured and confident but remain flexible and open-minded.
+You should highlight tangible results you’ve had in your previous positions.

 Do your research